 Betsy was elected Parent Teacher Association President at Booker T. Washington MS 54 in 1999, and re-elected for two years.
 She was Editor of the Stuyvesant High School PA newspaper and on the Executive Board at La Guardia and PS 6 (when Carmen Farina, former Chancellor, was Principal).
 As a paralegal for many years, she volunteered to help parents at their Superintendent Suspension Hearings for nine years, mostly at the West 125th Street offices of the DOE.

 Betsy visited the teacher re-assignment centers (TRCs or “rubber rooms”) from 2004-2007 every week, as an interested member of the public.
-Then from 2007-2010 she worked as Special Representative to the UFT where her job was to oversee the 8 re-assignment centers in the NYC DOE, all boroughs at first, then just Manhattan, Brooklyn and Bronx locations.
+Then from 2007-2010 she worked as Special Representative to the UFT where her job was to oversee the eight reassignment centers in the NYC DOE, all boroughs at first, then just Manhattan, Brooklyn, and Bronx locations.

 Susan Woolhandler